NatCracken/ps2ls2/README.md

 =====

 A toolkit for inspecting Planetside 2 files.
 It should work on other Forgelight files with the same structure, but they're not a priority.
-This project was at one point worked on in #REside on irc.planetside-universe.com.

-Planetside Universe has since shut down.
-If you can find an an archive, let me know.
-I'd like to see what was discussed there.

-For now, contact me on discord NatCracken#1770.
+I can be contacted on discord NatCracken#1770.

 Building
 =====